maxim-zhao/psrp/README.md

 - Brazilian Portuguese
 - Spanish
 - Catalan

 More languages are welcome!
-See translating.md and/or contact me if you wouldnlike tonget involved to add your language.
+See translating.md and/or contact me if you would like to get involved to add your language.

 For more information and screenshots see https://www.smspower.org/Translations/PhantasyStar-SMS-EN